 Professional development and career paths

-The in-service development of our employees’ abilities is an important factor for the University’s success.
+The in-service professional development of our employees’ abilities is important for the success of the University’s activities.
 Professional in-service development refers to a conscious and systematic effort to develop the abilities of individuals and groups to fulfil the organisation’s short and long-term needs.

 Linnaeus University’s professional development efforts are linked to the University’s strategy.
-Planning for professional in-service development should be included as an integrated part of the planning activities on all organisational levels.
+Planning for professional in-service development should, therefore, be included as an integrated part of the planning activities on all organisational levels.

-Your manager is responsible for providing you with the conditions needed for your professional development, so that you can achieve the abilities that your assignments requires.
+Your manager is responsible for providing you with the conditions needed for your professional development, so that you can achieve the abilities that your assignments require.
 In order to systematise and structure professional development efforts, you should have an individual plan which is revised annually as part of the performance appraisal.

 You are expected to take personal responsibility and be engaged in promoting you own professional development.